 A good grip on the road is obviously important.
 If wouldn’t be helpful to the added stress sometimes felt with flat feet, to have a pair of shoes that tend to slip all over the place during your run.

 We look for things such as the proper amount of tread for the shoe’s intended purpose.
 This factor can often depend on your particular environment, climate and the types of surfaces a specific pair of runners is designed to be used on.

 Like any running footwear, this is a big one.
 You don’t want to go on a long run wearing something that has very little airflow and retains all of the moisture from your sweat.
 Aside from being uncomfortable, the lack of ventilation and moisture control in a running shoe can actually create issues with the feet.

 Proper breathability can reduce the chance of bacterial problems caused by constant sweating, and the feet staying immersed in it consistently for long periods of time.
 It is critically important to keep the feet dry and ventilated.

 Although you’re looking for added support, you still don’t want to go on a run with something that feels like a pair of stiff boards strapped to your feet.
 Running shoes need to have enough flexibility to allow the feet to function as naturally as possible.

-Although we are looking for the type of flexibility that minimalist footwear offers, but we do want to see that the shoes allow natural motion of the feet.
+Although we are looking for the type of flexibility that minimalist footwear offers, we do want to see that the shoes allow natural motion of the feet.